jocelynz4890/panko-backend/mentor-meetings/meeting-3.md

 ## Plans and Decisions

 Decisions made:
-- Using Cloudinery instead of imgur because imgur api is outdated(?)
+- Using Cloudinary instead of imgur because imgur api is outdated(?)

 Plans for next week:
 - Lotsss of testing and debugging!